WorldAfterCapital/WorldAfterCapital/part-two/Capital.md

 You can theoretically have physical capital without financial capital but you cannot have physical capital without knowledge.
 You cannot build a machine, say an MRI, without a lot of knowledge in physics and engineering.
 In a world where everyone&apos;s basic needs are taken care of it might, however, be possible to build the same MRI without the need for financial capital.

 Interestingly, you can also have financial capital without physical capital and without meaningful knowledge accumulation.
-For instance, you can develop financial capital through trade or war or simply by convention as in the case of the island of Yap {{"NPR" | cite}}.
+For instance, you can develop financial capital through trade or war or simply by convention as in the case of the island of Yap [[36]](/References.md#ref-NPR).

 All of this is to say that we should never lose sight of the fact that financial capital ultimately serves no purpose in and of itself, other than possibly the gratification of ego.
 As great illustration of that imagine a Spanish Galleon full of raided gold sinking in a storm.
 The sailors aboard had ample access to financial capital, but what they really needed to survive was more knowledge and better physical capital.